msavin/Fetcher/README.md

 This package relies on Method's and Reactive-Dict to work.
 By standardizing the functionality into a package, we can make the concept easier to grasp and build debug tools around it.
 Most importantly, it would be really nice to have a clean and simple API to work with.

-Project is currently proof-of-concept.
+# Current Status

-Demo at <a href="http://fetcher.meteor.com">http://fetcher.meteor.com</a>
+Project is currently proof of concept to see if there any interest.
+You can see a demo at <a href="http://fetcher.meteor.com">http://fetcher.meteor.com</a>

 # API

 Fetcher relies on Meteor methods to retrieve data, and Reactive-Dict to return reactive data to Blaze.
 ```javascript
 // get data from server